google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 Your changes are now stored in a branch on your repo.
-Follow the instructions [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for creating a pull request on the SPS website to send your changes to your advisor for review.
+Follow the instructions [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for creating a pull request to send your changes to your advisor for review.

 ## Congratulations!